 Overview

 Ardress House sits on the edge of the River Tall in the heart of County Armagh’s famed apple‑growing region.
-The National Trust property spreads across 40 hectares (100 acres) of rolling countryside, combining a Georgian country house, terraced gardens, an extensive orchard, and an 18th‑century farmyard that still welcomes visitors, chickens, cows and Shetland ponies.
+The National Trust property spreads across 40 ha (100 acres) of rolling countryside, combining a Georgian country house, terraced gardens, an extensive orchard and an 18th‑century farmyard that still welcomes visitors, chickens, cows and Shetland ponies.
 The estate is a rare blend of art, architecture and agricultural heritage, making it a perfect destination for families, history buffs and anyone who enjoys a leisurely stroll through beautifully tended grounds.

 History

 The house began life as a modest farmhouse built around 1700 by the Clarke family, who rebuilt after their original home was destroyed in the Wars of the Three Kingdoms.
 In 1760 the heiress Sarah Clarke married Dublin architect George Ensor, who transformed the building into a neo‑classical residence.
-Ensor doubled the footprint, added a limestone portico and commissioned Dublin plasterer Michael Stapleton to execute the exquisite stucco work that still defines the drawing‑room today.
 Their son, George Ensor III, a lawyer and writer, later added a separate dining room to preserve the delicate plasterwork.
-After the Ensor line sold the house in 1959, the National Trust acquired it with the help of the Ulster Land Fund, and a series of restorations have kept the property in excellent condition, including a 2015 grant that replaced cement plaster with breathable lime render.

 What to See & Do